 The main stage - Hovedscenen - at Folkemødet.

 Photo: Wikimedia Commons

-The week will end with three days participating in "Folkemødet" on the island of Bornholm - one of the world's largest political festivals with more than 50.000 guests and 3000+ events.
+June 15-18 we will participate in "Folkemødet" on the island of Bornholm - one of the world's largest political festivals with more than 50.000 guests and 3000+ events.

 The Orange Stage is the main stage at Roskilde Festival